 - Soak the affected area in warm water for five minutes before applying the salicylic acid.
 This will enhance the effects of the medication.

 - Remove any loose tissue with a brush, washcloth, or emery board and dry thoroughly.
 It is also important to file away as much of the overlying callus tissue as possible so that the medication can penetrate the wart properly.

-- In general, you should see improvement in one to two weeks.
-If such treatment does not yield results after several weeks, you should see your doctor for more aggressive methods of wart removal.
+- In general, one should see improvement in one to two weeks.
+If such treatment does not yield results after several weeks, see a doctor for more aggressive methods of wart removal.

 - Salicylic acid should only be used on warts or calluses and not on other types of skin conditions or lesions.

 - A commercial preparation containing about 17% salicylic acid and 17% lactic acid in a fast-drying solution (for example, DuoFilm or Dermatech Wart Treatment) can be applied daily after showering.
 The preparation is allowed to dry and the wart covered with waterproof tape, which is removed after the next shower or bath.
 An individual can pare the wart once a week with a sharp blade (or a family member can do it).
 It may take many months to clear the wart with this method.